 A self-signed certificate is a CA certificate in which the issuer and subject of the certificate are identical.
 It acts as the final authority in a certificate chain.
-To create a self-signed certificate and private key for your CA, use the OpenSSL utility openss1 to run the command req as follows:
+To create a self-signed certificate and private key for your CA, use the OpenSSL utility openssl to run the command reg as follows:

 '''

-openssl req -config openssl_config_file -days 365

--out ca cert file.pem -new -x509
+openssl req -config openssl_config_file -days 365 -out ca cert file.pem -new -x509

 '''

-The utility openss1 is located in the OrbixSSL bin directory.
-Replace openssl_config_file with the fully qualified name of the OpenSSL configuration file openssl.cnf.
+The utility openssl is located in the OrbixSSL bin directory.
+Replace openssl\\config\file with the fully qualified name of the OpenSSL configuration file openssl.cnf.
 By default, OrbixSSL installs this file in the config directory of your Orbix installation.